 But what are those features, I hear you ask?
 Let’s find out.

 Thankfully, the AC1900 provides just that.
-Yes, it won’t ask you to switch to either the 5GHz or the 2.4GHz band manually.
+It won’t ask you to switch to either the 5GHz or the 2.4GHz band manually, either.
 Rather, depending on the data your device may be consuming at that time, it would automatically select the best band for the task.
 The result of this automation?
-Breathtaking Wi-Fi speed.
+Neckbreaking Wi-Fi speed.

-And provided you want to allocate specific bandwidths for each device, you can do that with the app as well.
-Therefore, to say that this app gives you total control over your router won’t be an exaggeration.
+Provided you want to allocate specific bandwidths for each device, you can do that with the app as well.
+Therefore, to say that this app gives you total control over your router wouldn’t be an exaggeration.